Cray-HPE/csm-template/README.md

 ## License

-_For open source projects, say how it is licensed.
-Create a `LICENSE.txt` file in this repository._

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is copyrighted by Hewlett Packard Enterprise Development LP and is distributed under the MIT license.
+See the `LICENSE.txt` file for details.